E-Real Estate Part 1 – Web Property Value

 These tools can be fun to use and can provide a ballpark estimate — but as far as actual worth — no site can accurately and definitively put a value on your website or your hard work.

-The better “domain appraisal” / “valuation” tools
+The best “domain appraisal” / “valuation” tools

 These two tools are based more on keyword metrics, the number of searches every month, type-in score, estimated traffic rank, etc.